Zachary Taylor: Transition

 As president-elect, Taylor kept his distance from Washington, not resigning his Western Division command until late January 1849.
 He spent the months following the election formulating his cabinet selections.
 He was deliberate and quiet about his decisions, to the frustration of his fellow Whigs.
 While he despised patronage and political games, he endured a flurry of advances from office-seekers looking to play a role in his administration.

 While he would appoint no Democrats, Taylor wanted his cabinet to reflect the nation's diverse interests, and so apportioned the seats geographically.
 He also avoided choosing prominent Whigs, sidestepping such obvious selections as Clay.
 He saw Crittenden as a cornerstone of his administration, offering him the crucial seat of Secretary of State, but Crittenden insisted on serving out the governorship of Kentucky to which he had just been elected.
 Taylor settled on Senator John M. Clayton of Delaware, a close associate of Crittenden's.

 With Clayton's aid, Taylor chose the six remaining members of his cabinet.
 One of the incoming Congress's first actions would be to establish the Department of the Interior, so Taylor would be appointing that department's inaugural secretary.
 Thomas Ewing, who had previously served as a senator from Ohio and as Secretary of the Treasury under William Henry Harrison, accepted the patronage-rich position of Secretary of the Interior.
 For the position of Postmaster General, also a center of patronage, Taylor chose Congressman Jacob Collamer of Vermont.

 After Horace Binney refused appointment as Secretary of the Treasury, Taylor chose another prominent Philadelphian, William M. Meredith.
 George W. Crawford, a former governor of Georgia, accepted the position of Secretary of War, while Congressman William B. Preston of Virginia became Secretary of the Navy.
 Senator Reverdy Johnson of Maryland accepted appointment as Attorney General, and became one of the most influential members of Taylor's cabinet.
 Fillmore was not in favor with Taylor, and was largely sidelined throughout Taylor's presidency.

-Taylor began his trek to Washington in late January, a journey rife with bad weather, delays, injuries, sickness—and an abduction by a family friend.
+Taylor began his trek to Washington in late January, a journey rife with bad weather, delays, injuries, sickness and an attempted abduction by a family friend at Ashland in Mississippi.
 Taylor finally arrived in the nation's capital on February 24 and soon met with the outgoing President Polk.
 Polk held a low opinion of Taylor, privately deeming him "without political information" and "wholly unqualified for the station" of president.
 Taylor spent the next week meeting with political elites, some of whom were unimpressed with his appearance and demeanor.
 With less than two weeks until his inauguration, he met with Clayton and hastily finalized his cabinet.